Chiefs TE Travis Kelce opens up about Taylor Swift, getting older

 While Kelce and superstar quarterback Patrick Mahomes are usually in sync since they’ve been together for six years, they haven’t had the best chemistry this season.

+“So you got at least 20 people coming in to see you specifically play, you know, the game you’ve been playing since you were a kid.
+There’s a bit of a birthday feel to that when you get the family and friends around.”

-“I’m always reflecting on how appreciative I am of, you know, the people around me knowing.
+“I’m always reflecting on how appreciative I am of you know, the people around me knowing.
 I grew up with a great community.
-I grew up with a great group of friends that I’m still close with, and on top of that, we’ve grabbed a lot of good ones along the way,” Kelce continued.
+I grew up with a great group of friends that I’m still close with and on top of that, we’ve grabbed a lot of good ones along the way.”